1. What Is Biblical Fasting?

-There are three types of fasts commonly practiced by Christians:
+There are three types of fasts that can be described as “biblical”:

-Before the Fast:
+Before the Fast

-During the Fast:
+During the Fast

 Continue to drink plenty of water.
-Apple or watermelon juices are great morale boosters.
-Sleep early--the first few days of the fast are usually the most challenging.
+Apple or watermelon juice are great morale boosters.
+Sleep early — the first few days of the fast are usually the most challenging.
 Persevere through this period.
-Consult your doctor if you are unsure of any headaches or body reactions.
+Consult your doctor about any severe headaches or bodily reactions.

-Ending the Fast:
+Ending the Fast